FAQ

 In case if you can’t pay off the full amount due, you should still file your return.
 Also you need to pay what you can by the deadline in order to avoid interest and penalties.
 Contact the IRS to discuss payment options where in some cases, the IRS can offer a short-term extension to pay, a payment installation agreement, or waive your penalties.

-• If you forgot to claim a credit or deduction or if forgot to report some of your income then you will need to file an amended tax return using a 1040X Form.
+If you forgot to claim a credit or deduction, or if you failed to report income, you'll need to file an amended tax return using a 1040X form.
 You can find these forms on the IRS website.

-Feel free to contact us if you have further queries or concerns regarding an error on your tax return, or if you need help filing an amended tax return.
+Feel free to contact us if you have any further questions or concerns about a tax return error, or if you need help filing an amended return.

 That depends on the services that you are looking for and on your business.
 So basically, the costs are determined by the size of your business and your accounting needs.
 In any case, we can assure you that our service is cost-effective.

-Yes, we can do the whole lot, including bookkeeping, payroll, VAT returns and year end compliance.
-We are also able to provide management accounts and business consultancy as per your need.
+Yes, we handle everything, including bookkeeping, payroll, VAT returns, and year-end compliance.
+Additionally, we offer management accounts and business consultancy based on your needs.

-The transfer paperwork and information which is the process of getting discharge approval from one accountant to go to another accountant, depends on your requirement and location.
-The clearance letters are sent both via email and post, but the most effective and fast method is by email rather than posting the documents to another accountant.
+The transfer process of getting discharge approval from one accountant to another depends on your needs and location.
+Clearance letters are sent via email and post, but email is the faster and more efficient method.